parisbible/parisbible.github.io/index.markdown

 ### Upcoming conferences

-David Wrisley and Estelle Guéville will present the latest results of the PBP at [IMC2021](https://twitter.com/IMC_Leeds), on July, 6th.
+David Joseph Wrisley and Estelle Guéville will present the latest results of the PBP at [IMC2021](https://twitter.com/IMC_Leeds), on July, 6th.
 Find the program [here](https://www.imc.leeds.ac.uk/imc-2021/).